Thisun1997/Web-Scraper/README.md

 # Web Scraper
- Scraper developed to scrape www.manthri.lk website to extract data for the search engine
+ Scraper developed to scrape www.manthri.lk website to extract data for the search engine using scarpy framework and python.